Greeters & Ushers

 - Greeters/ushers should always be at their post at least 15 minutes after a service begins.
 Be ready to assist guests who arrive late or are delayed in arranging childcare.

-- The Welcome Station should always be staffed.
+- The Welcome Desk should always be staffed.
 If someone needs assistance, ask another greeter or an usher to help out.
-If a greeter needs to accompany a guest, an usher should cover the Welcome Station until the greeter returns.
+If a greeter needs to accompany a guest, an usher should cover the Welcome Desk until the greeter returns.

 - Greeters/ushers should never be so busy talking to members that they don’t notice people who need assistance.
 ALWAYS LOOK APPROACHABLE!
 Talk with friends later.
 Talk to guests NOW.